André Gumprecht: Coaching career

 In May 2010, Gumprecht was named as the new head coach of the Sydney Olympic Football Club, but he resigned as coach and player on 16 June 2010.

-In September 2012 Woongarrah Wildcats FC are excited to announce the appointment of Andre Gumprecht as head of our Coaching staff.
-Andre will take up the role as Head Coach for 1st grade and mentor our Reserve grade coach, as well as the important role of Junior Coaching & Development.
-This is a three-year term, stretching from 2013 to 2015 inclusively.
+In September 2012 Woongarrah Wildcats FC announced the appointment of Andre Gumprecht as head of Coaching staff.
+Andre took up the role as Head Coach for 1st grade and mentored the Reserve grade coach, as well as a role in Junior Coaching & Development on a three-year term, stretching from 2013 to 2015 inclusively.

 In October 2014, Gumprecht was announced as the new Technical Director of Kahibah FC for 2015.

 In January 2013, Gumprecht accepted a full-time coaching position at the newly established International Football School in Kariong NSW (recently changed names to Central Coast Sports College).
 Andre continues to coach at the college students from kindergarten through to year 12 as a member of the football coaching staff.

 On 27 October 2020, Gumprecht was announced via social media as the new head coach for Belmont Swansea United FC.
 Gumprecht had a brilliant start to life as head coach for the "Belswans."
 In his first 6 competitive games across all comps, he won 5 games and lost 1.
 In those 6 games, Belmont Swansea United FC played brilliant attacking football, scoring 29 goals and conceding 7.